About

 Maya Almeida Araujo is an award winning Director and Artist who explores the human condition through our connection with water.

-Adopting a unique approach to each work, Maya draws on personal experience, culture and ancient philosophy to create visceral immersive experiences .
-An invitation to step into an imaginary world in a manner that is at once sensorial and profoundly intimate, taking the viewer into a realm where the boundaries between Man and Nature disappear, it asks how we can come together and ultimately, heal.
+Adopting a unique approach to each work, Maya draws on personal experience, philosophy and science to create visceral immersive experiences .
+An invitation to step into imaginary worlds in a way that is at once sensorial and profoundly intimate.

-London is home but Maya was born in Lisbon to Portuguese / Belgian / German parents.
-She holds BSc (Hons) in Biology from Imperial College London, so the artistic path was one of auto-didacticism; studying at Central Saint Martins, training with equipment manufacturers and working some of the greatest image makers of our time, such as Chris Nash, Tim Flach and Lois Greenfield.
+London is home but Maya was born in Lisbon to Portuguese/Belgian/German parents.
+With a Bachelor of Science from Imperial College, the artistic path was one of auto-didacticism; with roots in photography at Central Saint Martins, training with equipment manufacturers and working under the mentorship some of the greatest image makers of our time, such asTim Flach and Lois Greenfield.

 Underwater PhotographerUnderwater Photographer